 How to Write a Standard Operating Procedure

-Standard operating procedures can take some forms, but perhaps the most popular format is a text document that includes a step-by-step list to follow.
-Let's build an example of an SOP (standard operating procedure) for issuing invoices to clients at month-end.
+Standard operating procedures come in many formats.
+One popular format is s text document that includes a step-by-step list to follow.
+Let's build an example of an SOP (standard operating procedure) for invoicing.

 1. State the "Why"